domarquez/cotizapruqes/replit.md

   - Configurator dynamically renders tabs only for categories with modules (price > 0)
   - Empty categories automatically hidden from UI
   - First available category auto-selected as default
+  - Tabs have sticky positioning (`sticky top-0 z-10`) to remain visible when scrolling
+  - Solid background (`bg-card`) ensures tabs are never obscured by module content
 - **Module Selection Reminder**:
   - Added blue alert box at top of Step 4: "¡No olvides seleccionar módulos!"
   - Guides users to explore categories and add components